iyousufjusani/NetworkForensic-Project/README.md

 ---

 ## 📌 Note
-This project is developed for educational purposes in Network Forensics.
+This project is developed for **educational purposes in Network Forensics**.
 It demonstrates how captured network traffic can be analyzed to detect unauthorized remote access attempts and improve system security.